sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GNU file archiving program
+Short desc    : GNU file archiving program
 URL          : https://www.gnu.org/software/tar/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The GNU tar program saves many files together in one archive and can
+Descript     : The GNU tar program saves many files together in one archive and can
              : restore individual files (or all of the files) from that archive.
 Tar
              : can also be used to add supplemental files to an archive and to update
              : or list files in the archive.
 Tar includes multivolume support,